Velu Thampi Dalawa: Insurrection

 Velu Thampi Dalawa and the Paliath Achan, Govindan Menon, met and decided on the extirpation of the British Resident and end of British supremacy in their respective states.
+Courtiers such as the illaya Raja (heir apparent) of Travancore supported Velu Thampi but the Maharajahs of both the kingdoms did not openly support their Prime Ministers.
 Dalawa Velu Thampi organised recruits, strengthened forts and stored up ammunition while similar preparations was made by the Paliath Achan in Cochin.
-Velu Thampi appealed to the Zamorin of Calicut and to the French for assistance, but both did not acknowledge the request.
-The plan of the Paliath Achan and Velu Thampi was to join forces and attack the Fort of Cochin, storm the defences and murder the British Resident Colin Macaulay and Kunju Krishna Menon.
-Under the leadership of Vaikom Padmanabha Pillai, troops from the garrisons at Alleppey, Alangad and Paravoor were transferred stealthily through the backwaters in covered boats to Kalvathy where they met up with four thousand of Paliyath Achan's followers.
+Velu Thampi appealed to the Zamorin of Calicut and to the French for assistance, but both did not acknowledge the request,.
+The plan of the Paliath Achan and Velu Thampi was to join the respective forces stationed in both Alappuzha and North Paravur and then attack the Fort of Cochin, storm the defences and murder the British Resident Colin Macaulay and Kunju Krishna Menon.
+Under the leadership of Vaikom Padmanabha Pillai, troops from the garrisons at Alleppey, Alangad and Paravoor were transferred stealthily through the backwaters in covered boats to Kalvathy where they met up with 4,000 of Paliyath Achan's followers.
+The Resident got wind of the plot and asked the British government for more reinforcements.
+HM's 12th Regiment along with two native battalions were ordered to march from Malabar and HM's 69th Regiment along with three native battalions and artillery were instructed to march from Tiruchirappalli.
+Feigning surprise and dismay at the news of the potential rebellion, Thampi requested permission to resign his post and relocate to the Company's territories stating that he feared an attack on his person.
+On 28 December 1808, a sum of money was set aside for his expenses and relocation from Alappuzha to Kozhikode and Company troops were sent from the residency to the Dalawa's palace at Alappuzha to protect him and escort him to safety.